ColeDeanShepherd/Presto/README.md

   * No need for ugliness like
     * visitor pattern
   * Code shouldn't require deciphering
-  * Code shouldn't be intimadating to look at
+  * Code shouldn't be intimidating to look at
 * Easy to do the right thing, hard to do the wrong thing
   * Immutable by default
 * Interoperable